amaranth-lang/amaranth/docs/guide.rst

     >>> port.width
     4

-I/O ports can be named in the same way as :ref:`signals <lang-signalname>`:
+Core I/O ports can be named in the same way as :ref:`signals <lang-signalname>`:

 .. doctest::